 Is it worth playing again?

-For those that love the Strike series of games, it's worth a revisit, however, for casual players expect to die a lot!
+For those that love the Strike series of games, Soviet Strike is worth a revisit, however, for casual players expect to die a lot!

 Reader Rating4 Votes